MOSEK

-MOSEK is a software package for the solution of linear, mixed-integer linear, quadratic, mixed-integer quadratic, quadratically constraint, conic and convex nonlinear mathematical optimization problems.
+MOSEK is a software package for the solution of linear, mixed-integer linear, quadratic, mixed-integer quadratic, quadratically constrained, conic and convex nonlinear mathematical optimization problems.
 The applicability of the solver varies widely and is commonly used for solving problems in areas such as engineering, finance and computer science.

-The emphasis in MOSEK is on solving large scale sparse problems, in particular the interior-point optimizer for linear, conic quadratic (a.k.a.
-Second-order cone programming) and semi-definite (aka. semidefinite programming), which the software is considerably efficient solving.
+The emphasis in MOSEK is on solving large-scale sparse problems linear and conic optimization problems.
+In particular, MOSEK solves conic quadratic (a.k.a.
+Second-order cone programming) and semi-definite (aka. semidefinite programming) problems.

 A special feature of the solver, is its interior-point optimizer, based on the so-called homogeneous model.
 This implies that MOSEK can reliably detect a primal and/or dual infeasible status as documented in several published papers.

 In addition to the interior-point optimizer MOSEK includes: